EnterpriseDB/repmgr/README.md

     # How much WAL to retain on the primary to allow a temporarily
     # disconnected standby to catch up again.
 The larger this is, the
     # longer the standby can be disconnected.
+This is needed only in
+    # 9.3; in 9.4, use replication slots instead (see below).

     wal_keep_segments = 5000